iq-coryp/documentation-testing/pages/api/glossary.md

 tags: []
 keywords:
 audience:
-last_updated: 27-10-2015
+last_updated: 04-11-2015
 summary:
 ---

 {% include linkrefs.html %}

-## Terms

 ### Access Token

-An Access Token is a string that identifies a client application and allows authenticated access to iQmetrix APIs.
+A string that identifies a client application and allows authenticated access to iQmetrix APIs.

 ### Asset

-An {{asset}} is an image or video associated with a Product.
+An image or video associated with a Product.

 #### Supported Asset Types

 The following file formats are supported for assets:

-“.gif”, ".jpg",".jpeg",".png", ".bmp", ".3g2", ".3gp", ".asf", ".avi",
-".flv", ".mkv", ".mov", ".mp4", ".mpg", ".mpeg", ".mpeg4", “.ogg", ".ogm", ".ogv", ".rm", ".vob", ".webm", ".wmv", ".pdf"
+* .gif
+* .jpg
+* .jpeg
+* .png
+* .bmp
+* .3g2
+* .asf
+* .avi
+* .flv
+* .mkv
+* .mov
+* .mp4
+* .mpg
+* .mpeg
+* .mpeg4
+* .ogg
+* .ogm
+* .ogv
+* .pdf
+* .rm
+* .vob
+* .webm
+* .wmv

 ### Classication

-**Classifications** are used to group {{products}} together by similar features.
+A mechanism used to group {{products}} by similar features.

 For example, a Samsung Galaxy S6 Edge, HTC One M9 and iPhone 5C might all have a Classification of "Smartphones"

 ### Classification Tree

-A {{classificationtree}} is a hierarchical structure describing a taxonomy of {{products}} (i.e. an industry).
+A hierarchical structure describing a taxonomy of {{products}} (i.e. an industry).
 Classification Trees are relatively static, and rarely change.

+### Company

+An organization that sells Products to Customers.

+### Company Tree

+A hierarchial representation how a Company is structured, including the root Company, Groups, Divisions and Locations.

 ### Credit Account